Sorry. This form is no longer available.

 Modeling his comedic styling after great stand-up comedians like George Carlin, Don Rickles, and Eddie Murphy, Rapaport’s versatility allows him to discuss anything and everything, from the NBA or Fantasy Football to Bravo’s reality shows.
 He is a frequent guest on shows like Watch What Happens Live and ESPN’s SportsNation, and he recently won the inaugural Biggest Bravoholic Award in Bravo TV’s award show.
 In August of 2014, Rapaport discovered his love for podcasting and decided to start his own.
 Unfiltered, unrestrained and unrated, the “I AM RAPAPORT: STEREO PODCAST” on CBS Radio’s Play.it podcast network has become a worldwide phenomenon, climbing its way to the Top 25 charts on iTunes.

 Previously, Raz was weekend host of NPR News’ signature afternoon newsmagazine All Things Considered.
-Raz was named host of that program in July 2009.
-During his tenure, Raz transformed the sound and format of the program, introducing the now-signature “cover story” and creating the popular “Three-Minute Fiction” writing contest.
+During his tenure, he transformed the sound and format of the program, introducing the now-signature “cover story” and creating the popular “Three-Minute Fiction”writing contest.

 Raz joined NPR in 1997 as an intern for All Things Considered and has worked virtually every job in the newsroom from temporary production assistant to breaking news anchor.
 His first job was the assistant to NPR’s legendary news analyst Daniel Schorr.

-He served as NPR’s bureau chief in London and for a brief, two-year stint left NPR to work as CNN’s Jerusalem correspondent chronicling everything from the rise of Hamas as a political power to the incapacitation of Israeli Prime Minister Ariel Sharon and Israel’s 2005 withdrawal from the Gaza Strip.
-Two years later Raz returned to NPR to serve as defense correspondent where he covered the Pentagon and the US military.
+Raz also served as NPR’s bureau chief in London, and between 2004-2006 he left NPR to work in television as CNN’s Jerusalem correspondent.
+During this time, Raz chronicled everything from the rise of Hamas as a political power to the incapacitation of Israeli Prime Minister Ariel Sharon and Israel’s 2005 withdrawal from the Gaza Strip.
+In 2006, Raz returned to NPR to serve as defense correspondent where he covered the Pentagon and the US military.

-He has also served as a Ferris professor of journalism at Princeton University and an adjunct professor of journalism at Georgetown.
-In 2015, he will teach journalism at George Washington University as a Shapiro Fellow.
+He has also served as a Ferris professor of journalism at Princeton University, a Shapiro fellow at George Washington University, and an adjunct professor of journalism at Georgetown.

 Phoebe Robinson is a stand-up comedian, writer, and actor who has been named by Vulture, Essence, and Esquire Magazine as one of the top comedians to watch.
 She has appeared on NBC’s Late Night with Seth Meyers and Last Call with Carson Daly, Comedy Central’s Broad City, The Nightly Show with Larry Wilmore, and @midnight.
 She was also a writer on MTV’s hit talking head show Girl Code and is currently a writer for Vulture.com and VanityFair.com.
 Most recently, she consulted on Season 3 of Broad City and is working on her first book of essays You Can’t Touch My Hair for Plume publishing, which will be released in Fall 2016.